tz-lom/TrimCheck.jl/README.md

 ## How It Works

-- The macro `@check_calls` takes an optional initialization block and a list of function calls to check.
+- The macro `@validate` takes an optional initialization block and a list of function calls to check.
 - It spawns a Julia subprocess, pre-loads trim workarounds, loads the `init` section, and attempts to type-infer each call.
 - Results are reported as test cases: passing if the call is compatible with trimming, failing otherwise.